kilbey-lyle/YourTube/testing.md

 if review id is know any user is able to delete rveiew - fixed by adding a session user, created by check

 Edit view always loaded as is public turned on - update edit review tmeplate to reflect change to booleon data type

+unable to delete reviews - due to the fact I was calling .creaby by rather than calling the key value in [] < those things